-Landlord and tenant issues can be challenging to associations.
+Landlord and resident issues can be challenging to associations.
 One common issue that arises is that the lease used is either too generic or does not reference the association’s governing documents.
 At a minimum, a lease should be drawn up with language stating: “Lessee is a party to the Association’s Governing Documents and will comply with all such Governing Documents”.

 Copyright – William Douglas Management, Inc. 2016